-Brooklyn Decker, an actress, and Whitney Casey, a former broadcast journalist, combined forces to make something that every person faces daily a lot easier: getting dressed.
+Actress Brooklyn Decker and former broadcast journalist Whitney Casey recently combined forces to make something that every person faces daily a lot easier: getting dressed.
 The entrepreneurial pair saw a white space in the fashion and tech world and developed an app to help people manage their wardrobes.

 Dubbed Finery, the app keeps track of all your online purchases and manually entered clothing items, so you can plan your outfits ahead of time.
 With their game-changing app, you can plan what to pack for an upcoming trip on your morning commute, or pick out an outfit for date night on your lunch break.
 It's like having your closet in your back pocket at all times.

-What company did you start?
+How did Finery come into being?
 What is its purpose?

 WHITNEY CASEY: Brooklyn and I were using all kinds of apps to help us simplify our lives, cull our finances, organize our travel, etc. But when it came to our wardrobes, the place we spend a lot of our money, there was nothing that existed to make it easier to manage (returns, purchases, styling, packing) all in one place.
 So, we started tooling around with some financial apps and combined that experience with some music apps, and bam—Finery was born.